 “STATE” shall mean as described in Section 1, Definitions of the General Provisions – Telecommunications.

+“State data” shall mean as described in Section 1, Definitions of the General Provisions - Telecommunications.

 “STATEMENT OF WORK” shall mean as described in Section 1, Definitions of the General Provisions - Telecommunications.

 “STOP CLOCK CONDITIONS (SCC)” shall mean the Stop Clock Condition name in the Contractor’s trouble ticket system in the SLA language in each Category SOW Technical Requirements.